13Mai13/learning-resources/README.md

 * Sudoku Project: Building a sudoku solver [here](content/projects/sudoku-project/README.md)

 * Heart Failure: This project was done as part of my Master Thesis [here] (https://github.com/13Mai13/heart-failure)

+* k8s starting guide: This is the code to start a mini k8s cluster in MacOS [here](https://github.com/13Mai13/k8s)